NeRF-US👤👤: Neural Radiance Fields for Accurate Ultrasound Imaging in the Wild

 Figure: An overview of how our diffusion model is fine-tuned, we use 323-sized patches to LoRA-finetune a 3D diffusion model trained on ShapeNet.

-We now train our NeRF model that takes in a 3D vector (denoting positions in 3D) and learns a 5D vector (attenuation, reflectance, border probabiltiy, scattering density, and scattering intensity).
+We now train our NeRF model that takes in a 3D vector (denoting positions in 3D) and learns a 5D vector (attenuation, reflectance, border probability, scattering density, and scattering intensity).
 While training this NeRF, we run the outputs through the diffusion model and obtain guidance vectors for border probability and scattering density.
 These are added to the photometric loss.
 We finally train the NeRF with this final loss we calculated.

 How to train our model?